OP-TED/ESPD-EDM/README.md

 - UBL distribution files - in the `schemas` folder,
 - Business Rules files - in the `validation` folder there are specific XSL files that implement ESPD EDM validation rules for the XML document, and
 - Public TED Documentation site - https://docs.ted.europa.eu/ESPD-EDM/latest/index.html

-If you want to visualise, validate, and test the ESPD Model or generate more ESPD XML examples please use the [ESPD Demo](https://docs.ted.europa.eu/espd-demo/) site.

 You can validate your ESPD documents directly on the [ITB Testbed](https://www.itb.ec.europa.eu/espd/upload).